awwalfareed/JavaScript-Coding-Preparation/README.md

-# Angular Interview Questions & Answers
+# JavaScript Coding Questions & Solutions

 > Click :star:if you like the project.
 Pull Request are highly appreciated.
 Follow me [@awwalfareed](https://github.com/awwalfareed) for technical updates.